St333fan/2d-gaussian-splatting-zeroshop/README.md

-# Problems solved from original Git when installing
+# Problems solved from the original Git when installing
 ```bash
 # when conda submodules fail to install because of pytorch cuda install, install in conda env...
 conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia